COURSE OUTLINE

 Use of ICT in Teaching (Power point, videos, e-class, Microsoft Teams)

-Use of ITC in Communication with students (webmail, Microsoft Teams)
+Use of ITC in Communication with students (webmail, Microsoft Teams) |

 TEACHING ORGANIZATION

+The ways and methods of teaching are described in detail.
 Lectures, Seminars, Laboratory Exercise, Field Exercise, Bibliographic research & analysis, Tutoring, Internship (Placement), Clinical Exercise, Art Workshop, Interactive learning, Study visits, Study / creation, project, creation, project.
 Etc.

-The supervised and unsupervised workload per activity is indicated here, so that total workload per semester complies to ECTS standards.
+The supervised and unsupervised workload per activity is indicated here, so that total workload per semester complies to ECTS standards. |

 Student Evaluation